CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/cloud-resources.md

 Putting your work into a container has several advantages:

 * share the code including binaries in a consistent environment (even across different Operating Systems)
-* avoids application [re]compilation in the cloud
+* avoids application (re)compilation in the cloud
 * your application running in the container is isolated from the host's container runtime so
   * you may run multiple instances easily
   * you may easily compare different versions at once without collisions
-* you become ready for future kubernetes cloud
+* you become ready for future Kubernetes cloud

 As a container registry we suggest either: